luk036/ellipsoid-method/cutting_plane.md

 Negative Cycle Finding
 ----------------------

-There are lots of methods to detect negative cycles in a weighted graph [@cherkassky1999negative], in which Tarjan’s algorithm [@Tarjan1981negcycle] is one of the fastest algorithms in practice [@alg:dasdan_mcr; @cherkassky1999negative].
+There are many ways to detect negative cycles in a weighted graph [@cherkassky1999negative], among them Tarjan’s algorithm [@Tarjan1981negcycle] is one of the fastest in practice [@alg:dasdan_mcr; @cherkassky1999negative].

 ---